subinacls/AI_Generated_Scripts/OpenAI/Chat_to_Github/README.md

   Add icons:

+    Create the necessary icons for your extension icon16.png
+        icon48.png
+        icon128.png
-      Create the necessary icons for your extension (icon16.png, icon48.png, and icon128.png) and place them in the extension folder.
+    and place them in the extension folder.

   Load the extension in your browser: